 The worst part of a failing septic tank system, other than sewage backing up into your system, is the fact that, if contaminated water is leaking into the drainage field or elsewhere from your septic tank, it can contaminate nearby water sources, including wells, and cause a lot of medical issues if that water is consumed.
 If you have a septic tank, you should consider getting local water sources tested for nitrate, nitrite, or coliform bacteria yearly to ensure your septic tank isn’t contaminating the area.
 Consider that aspect part of your yearly septic tank maintenance.

-If you are in need of septic tank maintenance or cleaning in the Houston, Texas region, then contact Drane Ranger today to book an appointment.
+If you are in need of septic tank maintenance or cleaning in the Houston, Texas region, then click this link or contact Drane Ranger today to book an appointment.